issa-project/issa-pipeline/pipeline/HOW-TO-EXTEND-PIPELINE.md

 - performing indexation, i.e. associating terms with the entire text
 - performing named entity recognition (NER), i.e. associating entities with an exact word or phrase in the text
 - performing something else

 In any case, the process would be is very similar.
-For example, the use case specific  _pyclinrec_ NER was added to the pipeline last and can serve as a template for adding a new step.
+For example, the use case specific  _pyclinrec_ NER can serve as a template for adding a new step.

 ## Identify the input and output types and locations

 Possible inputs:

-- metadata (tsv)
+- metadata: global tsv or separate json documents
 - full document text (json)
 - results of other processing steps (json)